+First, the vulnerability exists in a wide range of protocols and systems.
 Any pairing or bootstrapping protocol that relies solely on the user's physical identification of the endpoints will be equally vulnerable regardless of the protocol design.
 In fact, even strong authentication of the endpoint identifiers does not prevent misbinding unless each endpoint knows what the other's identifier should be.

-One factor that increases the risk of misbinding attacks against out-of-band authentication is that they are easy to implement.
+The risk of misbinding attacks against out-of-band authentication is increased by the fact that the attacks are easy to implement.
 The compromised device only needs to forward authentication messages on the user-interface level.
-Compare this to relaying communication at the radio or logical link layer, or to forwarding application messages.
+This is considerably easier for the typical attacker than, for example, relaying communication at the radio or logical link layer.
+It is also easier than continuously forwarding application-layer messages to and from a compromised device.
 This makes misbinding an attractive attack for technically less competent attackers.
-In our attack implementations against Bluetooth or EAP-NOOB, the compromise of device B meant simply installing a malicious app that emulated the pairing user interface at the attacker's command.
+In our attack implementations against Bluetooth or EAP-NOOB, device E was compromised by simply installing a malicious app that emulates the pairing user interface at the attacker's command.

-Misbinding depends on the user trying to pair with or register a device B that is compromised.
+Misbinding depends on the user trying to pair with or register a device E that is compromised.
 Thus, there must be a (partially) corrupt insider involved.
 The user is misled because the user makes a bad decision and trusts the corrupt device.
 Some protocol designers might dismiss the problem at this point, thinking that it is outside their threat model.
-One counterargument is that the corrupt device is not the one that ends up being paired, and thus the honest device C also suffers.
-Another is that the Internet of Things will be full of corrupt insiders, just like the regular Internet.
+One counterargument to such dismissal is that the corrupt device is not the one that ends up being paired, and thus the honest device B also suffers.
+Another counterargument is that the Internet of Things will be full of corrupt insiders, just like the regular Internet.
 Also, we should protect the users from their own mistakes whenever possible.